nikosch86/investiGator/Readme.md

 script to create droplet / instance on digitalocean or google cloud or setup a manually deployed machine

+with sporestack it is possible to prepay a digitalocean instance using cryptocurrency,
+the refund address can be used to get some of the payment back in case of an error on sporestacks side, seemingly there are no refunds upon early termination of a prepaid instance.
+sporestack supports the standard digitalocean regions, but currently there is no nice way to specify the instance size or image via the API,
+so these values are fixed to the sporestack defaults for now (1GB, 1 Core, ubuntu 16.04)

 the minimum configuration (called "bare") comes with docker and docker-compose preinstalled.
 By default the script makes use of the kali repository to install a bunch of useful tools:
 `nmap git wpscan exploitdb hashcat hydra gobuster crunch lynx seclists wordlists dirb wfuzz`